hornig/dopplershifting/README.md

-# [GSOC 2020| Orbit Determinator] - Tracking Continuous and Sporadic Signal of Sattelites
+# [GSOC 2020| Orbit Determinator] - Tracking Continuous and Sporadic Signals of Sattelites

 # Introduction
 With increasing popularity in CubeSat technologies, it has gotten ever so important to have low-cost systems that complement the economical and self-reliant nature of today’s cubesats providers.
 One of the most important parts of an end to end small satellite business is ground-based tracking.
 Satellite tracking provides valuable information on the whereabouts.
 Satellite tracking industry is booming with the use of large antennas and high power transmitters at cost-prohibitive nature but at the cost of expense and lead time.